a-maldet/labelmachine/README.md

     ##      0.5      1.0      2.0
     ##    "Low" "Medium"   "High"

-### Merge two ore more LabelLexicas
+### Merge two ore more dictionary objects

-With `merge` you can merge two or more LabelLexicas into one dictionary object:
+With `merge` you can merge two or more dictionary objects into one dictionary object:

 ``` r
 dict1 <- list(